samahorro/PaperStudio-/README.md

 - Database exposure from weak network segmentation.
 - Payment workflow tampering.
 - Insufficient backup and recovery planning.

-See [`docs/threat-model.md`](docs/threat-model.md) for a STRIDE-style threat model and mitigation mapping.

 ## Compliance and Framework Mapping